The Pinkprint Tour

-The Pinkprint Tour was the third concert tour by Trinidadian recording artist Nicki Minaj in support of her third studio album, The Pinkprint (2014).
-The tour was officially announced a week before the album's release, on December 8, 2014.
-The tour began on March 16, 2015, in Stockholm, Sweden and concluded on March 25, 2016, in Dubai, United Arab Emirates finishing with a total of 55 shows in four continents.
+The Pinkprint Tour was the third concert tour by the American rapper Nicki Minaj, in support of her third album, The Pinkprint (2014).
+The tour began on March 16, 2015, in Stockholm, Sweden and concluded on March 25, 2016, in Dubai, United Arab Emirates, finishing with a total of 55 shows in four continents.

 The first European leg of the tour was supported by Trey Songz and Ester Dean and received mixed to positive reviews from critics, while the second North American leg was supported by Meek Mill, Rae Sremmurd, Tinashe, and Dej Loaf.
 The Pinkprint Tour grossed over $22 million from 38 shows.
-LaurieAnn Gibson (Creative Director), Beau Casper Smart (Choreographer), Jeremy Railton & Alex M. Calle (Production Design) Alex Reardon (Lighting Design).

 Background

 In August 2014, when promoting "Anaconda", Minaj confirmed plans of a tour in support of The Pinkprint in an interview with Carson Daly on AMP Radio.
 When speaking of the tour, Minaj said, "We’re actually going to start the tour at the top of 2015, we’re going to start a European run and then we will back in America for a summer run."
 Additionally, the rapper hinted at a special guest joining her on tour by saying, "I can’t wait for them to find out who I’m going on tour with.
 I can’t say [who it is], but I know that my fans love this person.
 It's just going to make sense.
 I think our fan bases are very similar so I think its going to work out really good."